-The United Nations Interregional Crime and Justice Research Institute (UNICRI) is offering a limited number of full and/or partial awards for Italian and international students.
+The United Nations Interregional Crime and Justice Research Institute (UNICRI) is offering a limited number of full and/or partial scholarships for Italian and international students.

 These will be awarded to pursue LL.M in Transnational Crime and Justice.
 The educational award is available for those who want to pursue the LLM program.

 UNICRI’s programs aim to promote national self-reliance and the development of institutional capabilities.
 To this end, UNICRI provides a one-stop facility offering high-level expertise in crime prevention and criminal justice problems.

 UNICRI is a United Nations entity established in 1965 to support countries worldwide in preventing crime and facilitating criminal justice.

 Application Deadline: September 6, 2020

 - Hold at least a 3-year university degree issued by an internationally recognized university in Law, Political Science, International Relations, Criminology, Social Sciences, Economics, or equivalent academic subjects;

 - These are awarded in the fields of comparative criminal law, humanitarian law, human rights law, transnational crimes, and transitional justice.

 - Full proficiency in written and spoken English.
 Please note that a good command of English is essential.
 During the course, holders will be asked to actively engage in class activities, draft documents, analyze case files and legal documents, discuss practical scenarios and work in groups.

 - Both Italian and international candidates can apply for this free study.